Mayora Indah: History

-Mayora's history dates back to 1948, when a family of Iranian immigrants to Indonesia began making biscuits in their home kitchen, with Marie Biscuits as their first product.
-In 1976, the family moved to Kampung Bali in Jakarta and began selling Roma brand biscuits.
-Mayora was formally established in 1977, opening its first factory in Tangerang, west of the Indonesian capital Jakarta.
-Kopiko, a coffee-flavored candy, was launched in 1982.
-The company went public in 1990 and expanded its presence to other Asian countries.
+In 2011, Mayora entered the beverage market with the introduction of Teh Pucuk Harum, a ready-to-drink tea brand, followed by Le Minerale, a brand of bottled water launched in 2015.

 In November 2017, Mayora's Kopiko snacks were photographed at the International Space Station as part of a Thanksgiving dinner held by astronauts.
 In 2019, Mayora founder and head Jogi Hendra Atmadja was listed by Forbes as the 10th richest person in Indonesia, with wealth of $3 billion.

 Products

 Mayora Group produces several product lines, namely: